dipyomoybarua/project-AccuKnox-automation/README.md

 # Overview of the QA Test Automation Project

-We're diving into an exciting project that showcases how to seamlessly integrate and deploy both frontend and backend services onto the Kubernetes platform.
-But that's not all— we're also automating the testing process to ensure everything works together smoothly.
+Get into exciting journey with me as we seamlessly integrate and deploy both frontend and backend services onto the Kubernetes platform.
+But that’s not all.
+We're also automating the testing process.
+This ensures everything works together smoothly.

 ## Getting Started: What You'll Need